ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

     ```

-    The daemon allows us to reach https://<projectname>.ddev.site:4321 and have HMR(Hot module reloading) among other features.
+    The daemon allows us to reach https://<projectname>.DDEV.site:4321 and have HMR(Hot module reloading) among other features.
 At any point in time.

 3. As I was looking for ways to fix my bad gateway and 404 error messages.
-I remember a project that used [DDev and Storybook](https://github.com/cosmicdreams/drupal-storybook/blob/main/.ddev/config.yaml).
+I remember a project that used [DDEV and Storybook](https://github.com/cosmicdreams/drupal-storybook/blob/main/.DDEV/config.yaml).
 It did not help much with my Vite issue but it inspired the Notice on the config.yml.

+4. if you see an error like EPERM: Operation not permitted it might be because of a file system issue.
+Make sure mutagen or other alternatives are working correctly.

 ## In Summary:

 1. Make sure Vite or any other tool is listening on all interfaces.
-2. Find the default port for said tool and map it to DDev config.yml file.
+2. Find the default port for said tool and map it to DDEV config.yml file.
   (Astro Vite is 4231 and Vite is 3000, so it could be different for you.)
-3. Use ddev logs --follow --time to debug issues.
+3. Use DDEV logs --follow --time to debug issues.
 4. Add a daemon to have a dev server on demand.
-5. Look at the support queue of the tool and ddev for other tips and tricks.
+5. Look at the support queue of the tool and DDEV for other tips and tricks.

 ## Keep in touch!

-  Join us in [Discord](https://discord.gg/hCZFfAMc5k) or [open an issue](https://github.com/ddev/ddev/issues) or send [an email](mailto:support%40ddev.com) if you have success (or failure 😀).
+  Join us in [Discord](https://discord.gg/hCZFfAMc5k) or [open an issue](https://github.com/DDEV/DDEV/issues) or send [an email](mailto:support%40DDEV.com) if you have success (or failure 😀).